London Buses route 324

-London Buses route 324 is a Transport for London contracted bus route in London, England.
-Running between Brent Cross Tesco and Elstree Centennial Park, it is operated by Metroline.
+London Buses route 324 is a Transport for London contracted bus route in London and Hertfordshire, England.
+Running between Brent Cross and Elstree, it is operated by Metroline.

 History

 In 2009, Transport for London consulted on the possibility of introducing the route.
 Transport for London confirmed in February 2010 that the route was going ahead, and would be introduced in October.
 In preparation for introducing the route, route 972 which ran two return journeys per week was withdrawn, as was a shuttle bus service operated by Tesco between their Brent Cross supermarket and Brent Cross Shopping Centre.
 The route was introduced on 23 October 2010.

 Operation of the route was taken over by Metroline on 24 October 2015.

-In 2020, Transport for London launched a consultation for the extension of the route from Brent Cross to Centennial Business Park, via the Royal National Orthopaedic Hospital.
+In 2020, Transport for London launched a consultation for the extension of the route from Stanmore station to Centennial Park in Elstree, via the Royal National Orthopaedic Hospital.
 Calls for the route to serve the hospital had previously been dismissed by Transport for London as it stated the extension would require an additional bus and that there was insufficient demand.
 In July 2021, it was announced that the extension will go ahead.